keptn/community/README.md

 We are hosting Keptn community meetings as well as developer meetings to get updates on the latest development of Keptn as well as to give a place for all Keptn developers to gather and exchange their knowledge.

 Meetings will happen generally on a Thursday during these times:
-- 5 PM CET Central European Time (CET)
+- 5 PM CET Central European Time (CET) - this is the master time
-- 8 AM US Pacific Time
+- 8 AM US Pacific Standard Time (UTC−08:00)
-- 11 AM US Eastern Time
+- 11 AM US Eastern Standard Time (UTC-05:00)

 Please check [The Time Zone Converter](https://www.thetimezoneconverter.com/?t=05:00pm&tz=Vienna) to see what time this translates for the timezone you reside in.
 **Note**: The actual time for your timezone might change depending on local regulations (e.g., Daylight Saving Time), please check our public calendar below with up-to-date times.